22 Amazing Foil Packet Dinners

-These Low-Carb Tin-Foil Dinners from Kalyn’s Kitchen are something I made for years when we used to have an annual Denny Family Campout, even though no one had ever heard of low-carb back in those days.
-And this was when it was called tin foil, although now it seems it’s been officially shortened to foil!
+This Low-Carb Foil Packet Dinner from Kalyn’s Kitchen is something I made for years when we used to have an annual Denny Family Campout, even though no one had ever heard of low-carb back in those days.
+And this was when it was called tin foil so we called them tin foil dinners back in the day!

 Dara from Cookin’ Canuck says these Caprese Chicken Foil Packets can be cooked on the grill, in the oven, or over a campfire, and this sounds like a dinner just about anyone would like!

-Low-Carb Autumn Tin Foil Dinners from Kalyn’s Kitchen have autumn ingredients like cabbage and carrots, but you can certainly eat this any time of year.
-Use less carrots if you prefer for fewer carbs.
+Autumn Tin Foil Dinners from Kalyn’s Kitchen have autumn ingredients like cabbage and carrots, but you can certainly eat this any time of year.
+Use less carrots and maybe a bit less cabbage for fewer carbs.

 Another foil packet dinner that sounds like it would taste great any time of year is these Sausage, Cauliflower, and Green Bean Foil Packets from Step Away from the Carbs.

-Low-Carb Grilled Greek Chicken Packets from Kalyn’s Kitchen have all those Greek chicken flavors I love, with melted Feta cheese, yum!
+Greek Chicken Foil Packets from Kalyn’s Kitchen have all those Greek chicken flavors I love, with melted Feta cheese, yum!

 You could use the veggies you prefer for this Fish and Vegetable Foil Dinner from Real Housemoms, but the recipe as written has some great low-carb veggie choices.

 This Baked Fish in Foil with Pesto and Tomatoes from Kalyn’s Kitchen can be made with any mild white fish, and if you serve with cauliflower rice this is great for a low-carb meal!